-When it comes to seniors, the medical community does less for prevention, intervention and aggressive treatment.
-Smoking is a sadly overlooked area of senior health.
-Aside from being directly correlated to other diseases, smoking has been linked to dementia and its progression.
-If we are serious about caring for our elderly, there must be a greater effort expended toward the elderly quitting smoking.
+AMaThe medical community does less for prevention, intervention, and aggressive treatment for the elderly than for other age groups.
+More specifically, when it comes to seniors, smoking is a sadly overlooked area of senior health.
+We know that smoking is directly correlated to other diseases such as stroke, heart disease and lung cancer as well as chronic obstructive pulmonary disease (COPD) and emphysema.
+However, few know that smoking has been linked to dementia and its progression since smoking effects the vascular system.
+If we are serious about caring for our elderly, there must be a greater effort expended toward the elderly in Bay Ridge quitting smoking.

-Although smoking can be prevented, senior checkups do not fully address this issue.
-Doctors and patients tend to think the old habit cannot be broken.
-Also rampant is the mistaken belief that years of damage cannot be undone.
+Although smoking can be addressed, health care practitioners often fail to do so at senior checkups.
+Furthermore, doctors and patients tend to think the old habit cannot be broken.
+Too often, they mistakenly believe that years of damage are irreversible.
+This is a form of ageism!
 Smoking is a bad habit, but ignoring it is not the answer to a healthier life.

 The Journal of the National Cancer Institute tells us that circulation and lung capacity improved by one-third within three months of quitting.
 Incredibly, the risk of heart attack lowers within the first 24 hours.
 Other problems caused by smoking, such as fatigue, coughing, congestion and more, also begin to subside in the first nine months.

 Generally, smokers live 10 years fewer than nonsmokers.
 The Centers for Disease Control Healthy Aging Program states that someone who quits smoking after the age of 65 actually raises his life expectancy by 2-3 years.
 After 10 years, quitters can expect their risk of lung cancer to be cut in half.
 Furthermore, those who quit smoking after the age of 60 enjoy better lung function than their smoking counterparts.